Flow equation approach to singular stochastic PDEs: Effective force coefficients at stationarity

 where the map $\fL^m$ was introduced in Def.~\ref{dfn:map_L_m}.
+The second of the above equalities follows from Lemma~\ref{lem:bound_map_L_m}.
 We also have $\fI(F_{\uv;\sUV}^{i,m,a})=f_{\uv;\sUV}^{i,m,a}$, where the map $\fI$ was introduced in Def.~\ref{dfn:map_I}.
 Let us also remark that all sums in the above definition are finite. \end{rem}